 For further information on Field Types, please see our Knowledge Base Article

 Selecting the Move File option will present us with the ability to move the File from Messaging to a corresponding File Attachment field within your Workflow.

 Example use cases

-Solution: Rather than send the card back to the Supplier or send it forwards with the risk of it being rejected by Information Security, the Supplier Manager can simply send a message including both the Supplier and the Information Security team to clarify.
+Solution: Rather than send the card back to the Vendor (meaning Vendor Management will have to stop their reviews of the other questions) or Approve & send it forwards (with the risk of it being rejected by Information Security), the Vendor Manager can simply send a message including both the Vendor User and a member of the Information Security team to clarify:

-In this example, the Supplier is also a Supplier Portal User and can log in to the portal to view the progress of their submission and view or respond to any message too.
+In this example, the Vendor user is also a Vendor Portal User so can log in to the portal to view the progress of their submission (and view or respond to any message too)

 Contract Approval & eNegotiate

-Scenario: In the below example we have a Contract negotiation workflow in which the Supplier has submitted a new version of the contract for the Internal Owner to review.
-In this scenario, the Supplier has amended the Contract to increase the payment term from 30 to 90 days and this requires sign off from the Supplier manager.
+Scenario: In the below example we have a Contract negotiation workflow in which the Vendor has submitted a new version of the contract for the Internal Owner to review.
+In this scenario, the Vendor has amended the Contract to increase the payment term from 30 to 90 days and this requires sign off from a member of the Vendor Management team.